Renaissance in Albania: Architecture

-The Vlorë Castle is a built in 1537 during the reign of Suleiman the Magnificent.
-It was one of the biggest military fortifications in the Balkans and played a crucial strategic role for the Ottoman Empire.
-Each wall of the castle was 100m long, with each corner having a hexagonal bastion.
-The castle had two gates which were secured by drawbridges.
-It also had a tower on the wall facing the sea to protect from any naval invasions.
-The Vlorë Castle could hold a garrison of several hundred soldiers.

 Important figures

 Anonimi Tivaras

 Anonimi Tivaras (Anonymous Tivaras), also known as Antivarino, is an unknown Albanian writer who wrote Historia Skanderbegiae (History of Skanderbeg), the first biography on Skanderbeg, published in 1480.
 He would first be mentioned when his book was used as a source by Italian historian Giammaria Biemmi, who would state that Anonimi Tivaras's brother was an officer of Skanderbeg.
 The information mentioned in his work matches that of Marin Barleti's.
 His identity remains unknown, and copies of his original book are lost due to the author having "poor Latin".

 Pal Engjëlli

 Miniature portrait from 1464 of Pal Engjëlli.

 Pal Engjëlli (1416–1470) was an Albanian prelate of the Roman Catholic Church and archbishop of Durrës.
 He wrote the first Albanian document and also served and important role in the advancement of diplomacy in Albania during the early renaissance.
 He was born into the feudal Engjëlli family and would serve as a counselor of Skanderbeg.
 He would do several diplomatic missions across Europe during this time and would also convince Lekë Dukagjini to betray the Ottomans.